 Evidence presented at a symposium of the British Psychological Society’s Division of Forensic Psychology showed that women were more likely than men to be physically aggressive to their partners, breaking the stereotype that men are the sole reason for abusive relationships.

 Men are far less likely to report abuse because there is still a stigma that comes with being abused as a male.
 Men may be reluctant to report violence, thereby suppressing the truth contained in the real numbers about abuse.
-Most people think of men as being able to care for themselves, but men are in danger of being victims of domestic violence, too.
+Most people think of men as being able to care for themselves, but men in San Diego are in danger of being victims of domestic violence and are not alone.

 In a recent study of 1,000 students, it was found that women show more physical aggression and controlling behaviors toward partners and friends than their male counterparts.
 This study showed that just as many women fit the profile of an “intimate terrorist” as men.

-According to the NCADV or the National Coalition Against Domestic Violence, one out of fourteen men have experience physical abuse by a spouse or cohabitating partner and 835,000 men are assaulted by an intimate partner each year.
+According to the NCADV or the National Coalition Against Domestic Violence, one out of fourteen men have experienced physical abuse by a spouse or cohabitating partner, and 835,000 men are assaulted by an intimate partner each year.
 The CDC in its National Intimate Partner and Sexual Violence Survey shows that nearly half of all men in the US had experienced psychological aggression by an intimate partner, and an estimated 2,266,000 experienced severe physical violence over a 12-month period.
+Learn more about domestic abuse versus domestic violence in San Diego, and if you could be experiencing it to end the vicious cycle.

 What Should I Do If I Am Being Abused?